 Fruits & Veggies

-Fresh fruits and veggies are the best way to go, but sometimes you won’t have access to them.
-Unless you can garden year-round, you’ll want to keep some canned, frozen, dehydrated, and even freeze-dried fruits and veggies on your pantry shelf (like these canned cherries).
+Fresh fruits and veggies are the best way to go, so our meal planning revolves around eating seasonally.
+Unless you can garden year-round, you won’t always have access to them so you’ll want to keep some canned, frozen, dehydrated, and even freeze dried fruits and veggies on your pantry shelf (like these canned cherries).

 We love having fruit-bearing trees on our property and we’re continually doing our best to prune and maintain our fruit trees for the best production.
 We definitely recommend planting some if you have the space to do so as this is the most cost-effective way to get stored fruit on your pantry shelves.